What is Blocknet?¶

 - Service Nodes - A Service Node requires 5000 BLOCK.

 BLOCK is the utility token that powers the Blocknet.
 Fees are paid in BLOCK when using the network and 100% of those fees are distributed to Service Nodes for supporting the network and infrastructure.
-Normal transaction fees on the network are also paid in BLOCK, but those fees are burned.
+Normal transaction fees on the network are also paid in BLOCK and awarded to stakers.
 If seeking to acquire BLOCK, there are various options available.

 Blocknet involves multiple economic models with respect to the use of the BLOCK token.

-- Block Rewards - Blocknet is Proof-of-Stake(PoS) with 1 BLOCK created every minute, of which 30% is awarded to Staking Nodes and 70% to Service Nodes.
+- Block Rewards - Blocknet is Proof-of-Stake(PoS) with 1 BLOCK created every minute which is awarded to stakers.
+Stakers also receive the network transaction fees for the block they have validated.
+Read more about staking rewards.

 - Service Fees - Service Nodes receive 100% of BLOCK fees generated from the use of services on the network, including trades performed via XBridge, interfacing with blockchains via XRouter, and use of microservices via XCloud.